Sockalingam29/memory-lane/README.md

 - User can update the posts.

 Works in progress:
+- Creating profiles for users along with authentication.
 - Improving loading speed.
 - Removing the image from the form once the post is created.
 - Displaying a spinner until the page is loaded with the updated information.